bufbuild/terraform-modules-bufstream/README.md

 If Postgres is selected for metadata store, a CloudSQL instance is also created.

+If Spanner is selected for metadata store, a Spanner instance is also created.

 Required variables in `tfvars`:

 | Variable    | Description                                        |